Genetics research is improving the understanding of how hearing loss can be passed down among families.

 Hereditary hearing loss is the most common sensory condition in children, and a genetic cause can be identified in nearly half of children with full or partial hearing loss.

-Genetic testing is the cornerstone of care of these children, as it provides information on progression and on other associated conditions such as vision loss, heart disease and kidney disease.
+Genetic testing is the cornerstone of care for these children, as it provides information on if and when the child may experience additional hearing loss as well as on associated conditions such as vision loss, heart disease and kidney disease.
 Yet despite major advances in hearing-related genetics, many patients with genetic forms of hearing loss lack diagnoses.

 The Mayo Clinic Department of Otolaryngology — Head and Neck Surgery's Division of Genetics is using whole-exome and whole-genome approaches to discover genes that cause hearing loss.
-The discovery of such genes can lead to new therapies for deafness, potentially including gene therapies.
+The discovery of such genes can lead to new therapies for hearing loss, potentially including gene therapies.

 Zebrafish models of human hearing loss and gene discovery

-Her lab is also using murine models of Usher syndrome type 1 to determine if the drugs identified in zebrafish will improve hearing in mice.
+Her lab also is using murine models of Usher syndrome type 1 to determine if the medicines identified in zebrafish might improve hearing in mice.